DAKiersz/DAKiersz/README.md

 My name is Dominik, glad you found this page.
 I am currently an Associate Platform Engineer at ASOS Ltd.

+I'm formally a data scientist with experience in software development, machine learning and high performance computing.
+I have experience with Python (number of packages including NumPy and Tensorflow) other languages including C, C#, SQL (Postgres, T-SQL) and FORTRAN.
+I also have an amateur interest in Linux, general system administration and SecOps.

 In the past, I studied Astrophysics at the University of Kent and worked as a postgraduate research student at Queen's University Belfast for ~18 months working on astronomical spectroscopy for the ESA Hera mission.
 For most of the year 2021, I had no formal affiliation and trained to sharpen my often chaotic skillet before securing a job, including getting onto a competitive ASOS Data Engineering Academy in early 2022.
 These days, my humble interests revolve around DevOps, data science, computational methods and Linux Sysadmin working on some personal projects.

 <div itemscope itemtype="https://schema.org/Person">